-Section C. Additional Special Conditions
+Section D. Additional Special Conditions

 - 1. All discharges to District of Columbia waters, other than those specified in Parts I and III of this permit, are prohibited. - 2.
-The previous permit required TSS effluent limits, average monthly limits equal to 30 mg/l and daily maximum effluent equal to 60 mg/l.
-The permittee shall ensure proper operation and maintenance of the Residual Processing Facility to comply with the effluent limits specified in Part 1 consistent with 40 CFR 122.41(f).
+The permittee shall ensure proper operation and maintenance of the Residual Processing Facility to comply with the effluent limits specified in Part 1 consistent with 40 CFR § 122.41(f).